Last Updated: April 3, 2023

-Nominations.
+Nominators.
 Members may have the opportunity to nominate friends or colleagues to us.
 If you are an existing member, you may only submit a nomination if you have permission to provide the nominee’s contact information to us so that we may contact them.
 We will inform the recipient of the identity of the nominator.

 Service delivery.
 We use your personal information to:

-- communicate with you about the Service, including by sending you announcements, updates, security alerts, and support and administrative messages;
+- communicate with you about your Membership, including by sending you announcements, updates, security alerts, and support and administrative messages;

 - communicate with you about events or groups in which you participate, including introductions to other members and groups;